xqms/sip4/sphinx/c_api.rst

         0 if there was no error, otherwise -1 is returned.

     See the section :ref:`ref-types-metatypes` for more details.

+.. c:function:: void sipReleaseBufferInfo(sipBufferInfoDef *buffer_info)

+    .. versionadded:: 4.19

+    This releases the buffer information related to a Python object that implements the buffer protocol that was created with a corresponding call to :c:func:`sipGetBufferInfo`.
+It is similar to
+    :c:func:`PyBuffer_Release` and should be used instead of that when the limited Python API is enabled.

+    :param buffer_info:
+        the buffer information to release.

 .. c:function:: void sipReleaseInstance(void *cpp, sipWrapperType *type, int state)